ThrowTheSwitch/Unity/docs/UnityGettingStartedGuide.md

 an empty function for these.

 The majority of the file will be a series of test functions.
-Test functions follow the convention of starting with the word "test" or "spec".
+Test functions follow the convention of starting with the word "test_" or "spec_".
 You don't HAVE to name them this way, but it makes it clear what functions are tests for other developers.
+Also, the automated scripts that come with Unity or Ceedling will default to looking for test functions to be prefixed this way.
 Test functions take no arguments and return nothing.
 All test accounting is handled internally in Unity.

 Finally, at the bottom of your test file, you will write a `main()` function.
 This function will call `UNITY_BEGIN()`, then `RUN_TEST` for each test, and